zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is October 26, 2025, let's keep going!
+Today is October 27, 2025, let's keep going!
 As the saying goes.
-Change your thoughts and you change your world.
+Life is 10% what happens to us and 90% how we react to it.